north2arctic/north2arctic.github.io/_posts/2021-08-23-mighty-copper-river.md

 <figure>
     <img src="/assets/images/08-23/put-in.jpg">
     <figcaption>
-Our finally put in for the trip.
-We got the road in a bit more than two hours time.
+Our final put in of the trip by the salmon counting station at the Million Dollar Bridge.
     </figcaption>
 </figure>